Learn the techniques that ethnographers use in their social science research.

 Online learning

 You can access your learning materials on computer, smartphone and laptop, 24 hours a day.
-Each week, you’ll access a range of resources created specifically for this course:
+Each week, you’ll access a range of resources created specifically for this course, including:

-- A range of supplementary material, handpicked for you by experienced Aberdeen anthropologists
+- supplementary material, handpicked for you by experienced anthropologists

-- Online portfolio space to develop your work and communicate with other students
+- portfolio space to develop your work and communicate with other students

 Your tutors